SEARCH

 To get around this, I direct sow things like leafy greens, in shady gaps in the garden all season long, and start plants like brassicas (broccoli, Brussels sprouts…) indoors in the summer.

-This way, the seedlings won’t bolt or dry out in the summer heat, and I have plenty of plants ready for the fall garden.
+With more shade and cooler growing conditions, there is a lower chance of bolting or drying out in the summer heat, and I have plenty of plants ready for the fall garden.

 5Seed Saving